 - Their games are no longer working on you, you’ve learned to respond and not react, or when they go into silent treatment, you don’t chase them you simply leave them be.

 - They drained you, they took everything from you, and you hit rock bottom, so you no longer have anything to offer them, as they don’t want to help you.
-They’ve taken your mental health, and you’re physical health, drained you financially, you’re stressed and depressed with anxiety.
+They’ve taken your mental health, and your physical health, drained you financially, you’re stressed and depressed with anxiety.
 They drain you, so there’s nothing left of you.